MacSyFinder implementation overview¶

 This object has methods to extract and build “Hits” that are then analyzed for systems assessment.

 It analyses Hmmer raw outputs, and applies filters on the matches (according to Hmmer options).
-See Hmmer results outputs for details on the resulting output files.
+See Hmmer results’ output files for details on the resulting output files.
 For profile matches selected with the filtering parameters, “Hit” objects are built (see the Hit API).